 WPA2 continues to provide security and privacy for Wi-Fi networks and devices throughout the Wi-Fi ecosystem.
 WPA2 devices will continue to interoperate and provide recognized security that has been its hallmark for more than a decade.

 The WPA2 certification program has continually evolved to meet security needs as the security environment changes.
-In 2018, Wi-Fi Alliance augmented existing security protections for networks through these configuration, authentication, and encryption enhancements:
+In 2018, Wi-Fi Alliance augmented existing security protections for networks through configuration, authentication, and encryption enhancements.
+Enhanced validation of vendor security implementations reduces the potential for vulnerabilities due to network misconfiguration and further safeguard managed networks with centralized authentication services.

 Since 2006, all Wi-Fi CERTIFIED™ devices implement WPA2.